tpoisot/ms_proba_networks/ms/maintext.md

 # Applications

-In this section, we will provide an overview of the applications of probabilistic network measures.
-The current way of dealing with probabilistic interactions are either to ignore variability entirely or to generate random networks.
-Probabilistic metrics are a mathematically rigorous alternative to both.
-When ignoring the probabilistic nature of interactions, what we call *Binary* from here on, every non-zero element of the network is assumed to be 1.
-This leads to over-representation of some rare events, and increases the number of interactions.
-An alternative is to consider only the interactions above a given threshold, which leads to an under-representation of rare events and decreases the number of interactions.

-When generating random networks, what we call *Bernoulli trials* from here on, a binary network is generated by doing a Bernoulli trial with probability
-$A_{ij}$, for each element of the matrix.
+In this section, we contrast the use of probabilistic measures to the current approaches of either using binary networks, or working with null models through simulations.
+When generating random networks, what we call *Bernoulli trials* from here on, a binary network is generated by doing a Bernoulli trial with probability $A_{ij}$, for each element of the matrix.
 This is problematic because higher order structures involving rare events will be under-represented in the sample, and because most naive approaches are likely to generate free species, especially in sparsely connected networks frequently encountered in ecology [@milo03; @pois14a] -- on the other hand, non-naive approaches break the assumption of independence between interactions.

 ## Comparison of probabilistic networks